Table of Contents

 #60 Make homemade ice cream

-Lots of baking or cooking projects will be too advanced for a toddler, but ice cream can be a fun activity.
-Check out this article — it doesn’t require any fancy equipment, and there are loads of different flavor ideas!
+Many baking or cooking projects will be too advanced for a toddler, but ice cream can be fun.
+Check out this article — it doesn’t require fancy equipment and has many different flavor ideas!

 Remember, the more sprinkles, the better.